26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Travel to Hikkim and send your loved ones a beautiful postcard from a height of 14,400 ft above sea level.
 No, we’re not kidding!
 Hikkim, among other things, is most popular for being home to the highest post office in the world!

-It is one of the most incredible places to visit in Spit Valley that is bordered by snow-capped mountains year-round, is home to the sweetest and friendliest folks, and maintains its aura of tranquility despite receiving a rather huge influx of tourists each year.
+It is one of the most incredible places to visit in Spiti Valley bordered by snow-capped mountains year-round, is home to the sweetest and friendliest folks, and maintains its aura of tranquility despite receiving a rather huge influx of tourists each year.
+Also, try some of the different places to eat in Spiti Valley where you can find the incredible food choices of mountains.

 In addition to the world’s highest post office as well as the highest polling station, Hikkim charms visitors with its vivid Tibetan culture, tiny mud houses in red and white, chequered green fields, and a sweet little monastery.
 What’s tough is getting to this village in the first place.